List of Left Behind characters: Joshua Todd-Cothran

 Joshua Todd-Cothran is the head of the London Stock Exchange and, like his colleague Jonathan Stonagal, is a highly influential financier.
 So influential, in fact, that award-winning journalist Cameron "Buck" Williams believes he is responsible for having many professional acquaintances assassinated.
-Williams also suspects Todd-Cothran had framed him for the car bomb murder of Scotland Yard agent and close friend Alan Tompkins, who had grown suspicious of Todd-Cothran's practices.
+Williams also suspects Todd-Cothran has framed him for the car bomb murder of Scotland Yard agent and close friend Alan Tompkins, who had grown suspicious of Todd-Cothran's practices.

 At his first meeting as United Nations Secretary-General (at the end of Left Behind), Nicolae Carpathia executes Stonagal and Todd-Cothran with a single bullet that passes through Stonagal's head, then Todd-Cothran's.
-Carpathia explains to Buck that he was fulfilling his promise to take care of Buck's problem, knowing that Todd-Cothran was responsible for plotting the attempt on Williams' life earlier in the book as well as the assassinations.
+Carpathia explains to Buck that he is fulfilling his promise to take care of Buck's problem, knowing that Todd-Cothran is responsible for plotting the attempt on Williams' life earlier in the book as well as the assassinations.
 Carpathia then brainwashes everyone in the room (except Buck, who was protected by God) into believing that it was Stonagal who shot himself and Todd-Cothran in remorse for the assassinations.

 Ming Toy

 Ming Toy is the older sister of Chang Wong.
 She was a former Global Community employee working at Buffer who is a believer.

-She was formerly married but left a widow during the early years of the Tribulation.
-She joined the Tribulation Force in "The Mark", escaping Buffer when the "mark of loyalty" was being tested out on prisoners.
+She was formerly married but is left a widow during the early years of the Tribulation.
+She joins the Tribulation Force in The Mark, escaping Buffer when the "mark of loyalty" is tested on prisoners.

-She traveled to China under the guise of a Global Community Peacekeeper officer named Chang Chow in order to find her parents who became believers, and discovered that while her mother was still alive, her father died a martyr.
+She travels to China under the guise of a Global Community Peacekeeper officer named Chang Chow in order to find her parents who have become believers, and discovers that while her mother was still alive, her father died a martyr.

-She later fell in love with and married Ree Woo in "Armageddon".
-She made it to the Glorious Appearing.
+She later falls in love with and marries Ree Woo in Armageddon.
+Toy makes it to the Glorious Appearing.